 If you notice your cat showing signs of asthma, contact your veterinarian immediately.

 Asthma affects the lower airways and causes narrowing of the bronchi, increased mucus production and decreased mucus clearance.
 The end result is a cat who struggles to breathe.

 Signs of difficult breathing include the cat sitting in the same spot for ages to rest and concentrate on breathing.
-She extends her head and neck into a straight line and opens her mouth (all signs of respiratory distress), and her chest moves in and out in an exaggerated manner.
+They extend their head and neck into a straight line and open their mouth (all signs of respiratory distress), and their chest moves in and out in an exaggerated manner.

-Sometimes, her airways are so narrow that she has to use her stomach muscles to push air out of her lungs to get ready for the next breath — this is known as “abdominal effort.”
+Sometimes, the cat’s airways are so narrow that they have to use their stomach muscles to push air out of their lungs to get ready for the next breath — this is known as “abdominal effort.”

 A desperately ill cat has gums tinged lilac or blue instead of a healthy pink.
-If you suspect your cat is having difficulty breathing (for whatever reason), never stress her.
-Leave her resting while you contact the vet and follow the vet’s instructions.
+If you suspect your cat is having difficulty breathing (for whatever reason), never stress them.
+Leave them resting while you contact the vet and follow the vet’s instructions.